-Chromium helps the body utilize insulin; it also improves the sensitivity of insulin to its target cells, thus helping the cells take in more glucose from the bloodstream.
+Chromium is essential for sugar and fat metabolism.
+It helps the body utilize insulin; it also improves the sensitivity of insulin to its target cells, thus helping the cells take in more glucose from the bloodstream.
 The recommended daily allowance for chromium is 50-200 micrograms for women and men, respectively (9).
-The foods rich with chromium include brewer’s yeast, cheese, whole grains oats, mushrooms, and beef liver.
+Foods rich with chromium include brewer’s yeast, cheese, whole grains oats, mushrooms, and beef liver.

 Foods That Are Rich In Magnesium